sc-workshop/SupercellSWF-Animate/README.md

     Try opening `localhost:8080` in your browser.
 If page works and you see the publisher interface, then everything is OK!

 - Plugin
+    Install node modules inside the ```plugin``` folder with command:
+    `
+    npm install
+    `
-    Make sure you have installed Visual Studio with C++ build tools and also cmake which should be in system variables or PATH.
+    And make sure you have installed Visual Studio with C++ build tools and also cmake which should be in system variables or PATH.
 That's all!

 Next, after preparing all modules, you need to open console in root of repository.
 - Debug